Virtualization-projects/ee-workshop/README.md

 	```powershell
 	PS C:\hybrid-app\netfx-api> docker build -t $env:DTR_HOST/dotnet/dotnet_api .
 	```
 	> Note the final "." in the above command.
-The "." is the build context, specifically the current directory.
+The "." is the build context, specific to the current directory.
 One of the most common mistakes even experienced users make is leaving off the build context.

 	> **Note**: Feel free to examine the Dockerfile in this directory if you'd like to see how the image is being built.